MarkWillems/onefinity-docker/README.md

 ``

 ### 2.1 Import existing key
-To reuse keys, place them in the ./volume/node-name/keys directory, which is created in step 2.
-Ensure that validatorKey.pem and walletKey.pem are in this folder.
+To reuse keys, place them in the ./volume/node-name/keys directory, created in step 2.
+Make sure the files validatorKey.pem and walletKey.pem are located in this folder.

 ## 3 Funding
 Execute step 9 in the official installation document to get enough funding to stake a node: https://docs.google.com/document/d/1EIxRkIH6nY3BhbjvKqXxQe2B7ho9eb2_dYXR1gpGtz4/edit?tab=t.0.

 TL;DR
 ```

-Go to the https://litewallet.validators.onefinity.network/unlock and use the (generated) walletKey.pem.
+Visit https://litewallet.validators.onefinity.network/unlock and use the (generated) walletKey.pem.

-For now this key is not really secure so just copy the content of this file to a desktop with browser acces is succuficient and use the "Request funds" or faucet.
+For now, this key is not highly secure, so simply copying its contents to a desktop with browser access will suffice.
+Use the 'Request Funds' or faucet option to proceed.

-The staking will  happen later
+Staking will take place at a later stage.

 ## 2.Running